francescmarti00/dmu-multimedia/md/JS-New-Intro-TECH2015.md

 </html>
 ```

 JavaScript can also change element contents.
-In this example, the JavaScript methods getElementById() "finds" an HTML element (with id="demo") and changes the element content (innerHTML) from "JavaScript can change HTML content" to "Hello JavaScript"
+In this example, the JavaScript methods getElementById() "finds" an HTML element (with id="demo") and changes the element content (innerHTML) from "JavaScript can change HTML content" to "Hello JavaScript!"

 ```JS
 <!DOCTYPE html>